Advanced document representation

 8000.025151059.2 GB86.6%

 We also tested the influence of sliding window size.
-In case of dimension 400, increasing the window from 5 to 8 actually resulted in accuracy lower by 0.6%.
+In the case of dimension 400, increasing the window from 5 to 8 resulted in a 0.6% decrease in accuracy.
 However, it’s important to note that this difference is not statistically significant.
-As any other neural network, the important part of the algorithm is the stochastic gradient descent.
-Therefore, by definition, there is a random element in the procedure and we can get slightly different results each time we run it.
-After couple of experiments like that, we observed that the reported accuracy has uncertainty around 2-3%.
-The observed difference between window size 5 and 8 is therefore irrelevant.
+As with any other neural network, the important part of the algorithm is the stochastic gradient descent.
+Therefore, by definition, the procedure is random, and we can obtain slightly different results each time we run it.
+After a couple of experiments like that, we observed that the reported accuracy has an uncertainty of approximately 2-3%.
+The observed difference between window sizes 5 and 8 is therefore irrelevant.

-DL4J implementation of Paragraph Vectors also allows us to use custom dictionary.
-We therefore utilised Stanford CoreNLP in our NLP framework to annotate all wikipedia triplets, selected the most relevant words as a dictionary (words occurring at least twice in the corpus and with document frequency below 40%).
-Thanks to this superior annotation procedure, we ended up with smaller vocabulary, therefore better training performance (smaller model size, less time to train), all this while keeping the same accuracy.
+DL4J implementation of Paragraph Vectors also allows us to use a custom dictionary.
+We therefore utilised Stanford CoreNLP within our NLP framework to annotate all Wikipedia triplets and select the most relevant words as a dictionary (words occurring at least twice in the corpus and with document frequency below 40%).
+Thanks to this superior annotation procedure, we obtained a smaller vocabulary, resulting in better training performance (smaller model size, less training time), while maintaining the same accuracy.

 Finally, it should be noted that the reported accuracies are also influenced by the number of iterations used during inferring document vectors from the trained model.
-By default, it uses the same total number of iterations that were used during training (that is number of epochs times number of iterations).
+By default, it uses the same total number of iterations as during training (i.e., the number of epochs multiplied by the number of iterations).
 That results in very slow inference.
-We however observed that using 10 iterations doesn’t deteriorate accuracy by more than ~0.5% (well within accuracy uncertainty discussed above).
-Going even lower, to 1 iteration, makes the inference about 10x faster, but at the expense of accuracy (drop by ~6% for vector dimension 800).
-Difference between accuracy as obtained with 10 iterations vs 5 iterations is again about 0.5%, we therefore conclude that the optimal settings is at least 5 inference iterations.
+We, however, observed that using 10 iterations doesn’t deteriorate accuracy by more than ~0.5% (well within the accuracy uncertainty discussed above).
+Going even lower, to 1 iteration, makes inference approximately 10x faster, but at the expense of accuracy (a ~6% drop for vector dimension 800).
+The difference between the accuracies obtained with 10 and 5 iterations is again approximately 0.5%.
+We therefore conclude that the optimal settings require at least 5 inference iterations.

 It is always useful to compare these results to some simple benchmark.
-We used cosine similarity of tf-idf vectors (sparse bag-of-words vectors with each element representing tf-idf value of the word) instead of Paragraph Vectors, which gave us accuracy 77.9%.
-With doc2vec, we therefore achieved almost 9% accuracy gain with relatively modest training dataset (60k Wikipedia articles)!
+We used cosine similarity of tf-idf vectors (sparse bag-of-words vectors with each element representing the tf-idf value of the word) instead of Paragraph Vectors, which gave us an accuracy of 77.9%.
+With Doc2vec, we achieved an almost 9% accuracy gain with a relatively modest training dataset (60k Wikipedia articles).

-Due to the amount of data processed, it is useful to find a way to represent visually the results of the analysis using some specific technique.
-As stated before, representing objects as vectors allows us to make different kind of analyses and visualizations on them.
+Given the amount of data processed, it is useful to find a way to represent the results of the analysis visually using a specific technique.
+As stated before, representing objects as vectors allows us to make different kinds of analyses and visualisations on them.
 One of them is described here.
 When we want to visualise high-dimensional data (such as Paragraph Vectors), we need to choose some dimensionality reduction technique to move from high-dimensional space to 2D (potentially 3D) space.
 The most popular ones are Principal Component Analysis (PCA) and t-SNE.

 t-SNE is another very useful algorithm for visualising high-dimensional data.
 It adapts to the underlying data by performing different non-linear transformations on different regions.
-This produces beautiful plots with well separated clusters, but beware: as a result, the interpretation can be sometimes misleading.
-The notion of distance is adapted based on regional density variations in the dataset: it tends to expand dense clusters and contract sparse ones, making thus relative cluster size meaningless.
-Similarly, cluster distances in t-SNE plots may mean nothing, just as random noise can for some parameter choice produce clusters!
+This produces beautiful plots with well-separated clusters, but beware: as a result, the interpretation can sometimes be misleading.
+The notion of distance is adapted based on regional density variations in the dataset: it tends to expand dense clusters and contract sparse ones, making the relative cluster size meaningless.
+Similarly, cluster distances in t-SNE plots may mean nothing, just as random noise can, for some parameter choice, produce clusters!
 It is therefore important to always do a scan through the t-SNE parameter space (especially perplexity) to get a better feeling of what is going on.
-This is a very good article about pitfalls of t-SNE [6].
+This is a very good article about the pitfalls of t-SNE [6].

-For very high dimensional data, it is often best performance-wise to combine both approaches: use PCA for reducing dimension to ~50 and then let t-SNE do its magic!
-This is the approach we chose and the result for full 120k Wikipedia dataset (we ingested 120k articles of specific categories and their subcategories) is shown in following figure.
+For very high-dimensional data, it is often best performance-wise to combine both approaches: use PCA for reducing dimension to ~50 and then let t-SNE do its magic!
+This is the approach we chose, and the result for the full 120k Wikipedia dataset (we ingested 120k articles of specific categories and their subcategories) is shown in the following figure.

 2D visualisation of 120k Wikipedia pages using PCA + t-SNE

-We can clearly see multiple well defined clusters in our dataset, for example Astronomical objects, Particle physics, Food, Painters, Classical music.
-Some of the larger clusters are spread over wider area.
-This can be attributed to too broad topics included in one category.
+We can clearly see multiple well-defined clusters in our dataset, for example, Astronomical objects, Particle physics, Food, Painters, and Classical music.
+Some of the larger clusters are spread over a wider area.
+This can be attributed to too broad topics being included in one category.
 For example, Foods are overlaid with subcategories such as Vegetables and Meat (and others such as Food additives and* Food ingredients), which are quite distinctive for themselves.
-Similarly for *Musical instruments: they are visualised as two independent clusters, the smaller one being a subcategory Electronic musical instruments.
+Similarly, for *Musical instruments: they are visualised as two independent clusters, the smaller one being a subcategory of Electronic musical instruments.
 Finally, the large grey blob is a combination of three categories: Countries of Europe / Asia / Africa.
 These appear to be too vague to create three distinct clusters.

 Conclusions

-This blog post also highlights all the effort the Hume team spent on:
+This blog post also highlights all the effort the GraphAware Hume team spent on:

-• Defining a specific purpose (for instance graph creation for text summarization)
+• Defining a specific purpose (for instance, graph creation for text summarisation)

 • Selecting a subset of algorithms to evaluate (autoencoders, Paragraph Vectors)

-• Implementing, testing and evaluating all of them to find strength and weakness of each of them
+• Implementing, testing and evaluating all of them to find the strengths and weaknesses of each of them

-• Expose the selected algorithms and the related features
+• Explain the selected algorithms and the related features

 • Further investigate for possible improvements or further usages

-Here in the first step we demonstrated that even in relatively modest corpus size the embeddings produce meaningful results and can be useful in grouping documents of similar topic together, simplifying contextual similarity evaluation among various texts.
+Here, in the first step, we demonstrated that even in a relatively modest corpus size, the embeddings produce meaningful results and can be useful in grouping documents of similar topics together, simplifying contextual similarity evaluation among various texts.
 In one of the next blog posts, we will see how they can be leveraged for machine learning classification algorithms.

 Bibliography